piersoft/ckan-docker/README.md

 **IMPORTANT AFTER CKAN IS RUNNING HEALTY:**

-Go to into docker:
+*Go to into docker:*

 docker exec -it ckan bash

-Go to cd /dockerentry-point
+cd /dockerentry-point

-launch --> sh 03.ckan_group.sh
+sh 03.ckan_group.sh

+*After creating all groups:*

-After creating all groups --> mv 03.ckan_group.sh 03.ckan_group.end
+mv 03.ckan_group.sh 03.ckan_group.end

+exit

-exit --> docker restart ckan
+docker restart ckan

 This will start up the containers in the current window.
 By default the containers will log direct to this window with each container